APhA's Delivering Medication Therapy Management Services: A Certificate Training Program for Pharmacists

 Registration and Fee & Refund Policy

 Fees are noted in the section above.
-No refunds for cancellationson or after September 11, 2014.
-Cancellations prior to September 11, 2014, will receive a refund minus a $175 processing fee regardless of whether the participant has redeemed an enrollment code or not.
+No refunds for cancellations on or after May 1, 2017, for the May 20 class.
+Cancellations prior to the May 1 deadline will receive a refund minus a $175 processing fee regardless of whether the participant has redeemed an enrollment code or not.

 For more information on the program, please contact Dr. Santhi Masilamani at firstname.lastname@example.org or 832-842-8359.